apioo/fusio/README.md

 The action of each route contains the file which handles the business logic.
-By default we use the `PhpFile` engine which uses a simple PHP file but you can also set another engine i.e. PhpClass or V8 to use either an actual php class or javascript code.
+By default we use the `PhpFile` engine which uses a simple PHP file but you can also set another engine i.e. `PhpClass` or `V8` to use either an actual php class or javascript code.
 More information in the `src/` folder.
-In the following and example action to build an API response from a database:
+In the following an example action to build an API response from a database:

 ```php
 <?php